The Gennie on the Ship

 That was my first step into 'technology' as well as my realisation people don't know squat.

-I used to take my toys apart, then moved to appliances around the house, terrifying
+I used to take my toys apart, then moved to appliances around the house,

-my parents who assume world's end if the dust cover was removed.
+terrifying my parents who assume world's end if the dust cover was removed.

-I banged through schooling, going behind what was in front, learning btw, eventually,
+I banged through schooling, going behind what was in front, learning btw,

-becoming a certified geek, too weird for basic weirdness.
+eventually, becoming a certified geek, too weird for basic weirdness.

-No one took a twenty two year old female seriously, not when she was little and cute.
+No one took a twenty two year old female seriously, not when she was little and

-people who weren't saying anything.
+to listen to people who weren't saying anything.

 Spuckers aren't picky.
 No one wants the job.
-Like the drunken doctor or our drummed
+Like the drunken doctor or our

-out Captain, (the best of the bargain).
+drummed out Captain, (the best of the bargain).

 Instead of being Petre, I'd be Peter.

-K & G Space Trucking was a crap company other crap companies hire because no one
+K & G Space Trucking was a crap company other crap companies hire because

 Just as Superboy could be taken on board, so could Pete.
-I'd been here five years,
+I'd been here

-and no one, besides Superboy, knew I wasn't a Pete.
+five years, and no one, besides Superboy, knew I wasn't a Pete.

-I didn't bathe often, set sleep time to match the usual awake time, kept my area filthy
+I didn't bathe often, set sleep time to match the usual awake time, kept my area

-had either fallen, busted a shin, broke a leg, and other such joys.
+to come in had either fallen, busted a shin, broke a leg, and other such joys.

-I spend my days when I'm not fixing what's broke, communicating with sentient life forms
+I spend my days when I'm not fixing what's broke, communicating with sentient

-I didn't have to see.
+life forms I didn't have to see.

 Anyway, the crew of this ship didn't know how things worked, or what they did.